nHentaiDatabase/nHentaiDabase/README.md

 ![oneEntry](https://user-images.githubusercontent.com/77382879/115598730-0461fc00-a2db-11eb-861b-f38c6833a4ac.png)

 After creating a new Entry you can see the inspect Button.
-When clicking on it a new window will be prompted.
+When clicking on it, a new window will be prompted.

 ![inspect](https://user-images.githubusercontent.com/77382879/115599209-9cf87c00-a2db-11eb-889f-6e710a1fd4bc.png)